s4ke/Master-Thesis/src/md/030-parrows.md

 instance of `ArrowParallel arr a b ()` present at a time, which should not be a problem, anyways.

-Up until now we discussed Arrow operations more in detail, but in the following sections we focus more on the data-flow between the Arrows, now that we have seen that Arrows are capable of expressing parallelism.
+Up until now we have discussed Arrow operations more in detail, but in the following sections we focus more on the data-flow between the Arrows, now that we have seen that Arrows are capable of expressing parallelism.
 We nevertheless do explain new concepts in greater detail